 Positive attitude: Whether you’re learning a new booking system, prepping a kitchen or introducing guests to their room, positivity and enthusiasm makes the customer experience better.
 It also makes it easier for you to handle the stresses of learning a new job.

 Flexibility: When supporting and serving customers, you need to be able to shift gears quickly.
 Your managers and fellow team members will appreciate someone who goes with the flow while staying focused.

 Skills for back-of-house staff

 The work behind the scenes is just as important—whether you prefer to work in a kitchen or in an administrative role.
-Common back-of-house roles in hospitality and events, for example:
+Here are some common back-of-house roles in hospitality and events, for example: